The Effect of Participatory Evaluation on the Vocabulary Knowledge of Non-Iranian Persian Learners

 Authors

-1 Master's degree in Teaching Persian to Non-Persian Speakers, Imam Khomeini International University,
+1 M. A. of Teaching Persian Language, Imam Khomeini International University, Qazvin, Iran.

-3 Associate Professor of English department of Imam Khomeini International university
+3 Department of English Language, Faculty of Literature and Humanities, Imam Khomeini International University, Qazvin, Iran.

 Abstract